A Bit of British Friesian Doggerel

 Always fertile and milking well, year after year.

-We felt so strongly that our cow needed protection,
+But we felt so strongly that our cow needed protection,

 And to ensure that it went in the right direction,